 #27.
 See your GP

-However, in some cases, it’s essential to go to your GP to seek some professional help.
+However, in some cases, it’s essential to go to your GP to seek some professional help for symptoms of stress.
 Particularly if you find stress interferes with your day-to-day activities – such as sleeping, working, and interacting with your loved ones – it’s important to know that professional help, including counselling and therapy, can work.